 Weber Spirit vs Spirit II – Our Overall Verdict

-However, in terms of cooking performance, both units offer consistent, reliable and even heat distribution with ample grilling space to take care for small to medium-sized families.
+However, in terms of cooking performance, both units offer consistent, reliable, and even heat distribution with ample grilling space to take care of small to medium-sized families.

 They are both basically great grills to buy.
 If you want convenience in operation, then a Spirit II grill is right for you, but if you prefer simplicity, then you can go for the earlier models.
 Either way, you will certainly not be disappointed.